martinobdl/StoneNNRought/README.md

 pip3 install virtualenv
 ```

-# To deactivate the virutla environment
+# To deactivate the virutal environment
 ```bash
 deactivate
 ```